password-derivative/firefoxaddon/README.md

 - Blake3
 - .. ?

-Rejected Argon2 implementation for now, because it seems to be platform dependend.
+Dropped Argon2 implementation for now, because it appears to be platform dependend.
 - https://github.com/antelle/argon2-browser
+- argon2-browser from NPM (v1.18.0)